SoftwareEngineeringDaily/sedaily-front-end/README.md

 # run selenium tests (working)
 npm run selenium-test
 ```
-# npm start
+## npm start
-Note this is differnt than the stuff ran on heroku which is inside dist/package.json
+Note this is different than the stuff ran on heroku which is inside dist/package.json

-For detailed explanation on Vue.js webpack configuration, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+<br/>For detailed explanation on Vue.js webpack configuration, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## Available API environments
 In order to speed up configuration, you can use the API and event stream API's in other environments: